mystic-innovator/dotfiles/README.md

 # Dotfiles Repository

-This repository contains my personal configuration files (dotfiles) for Zsh, Tmux, Git, Vim, Oh My Posh, and other tools I use on a daily basis.
-These configurations are optimized for productivity and ease of use across different environments.
+This repository contains my personal configuration files (dotfiles) for Zsh, Tmux, Git, Oh My Posh, and other tools I use on a daily basis.
+Optional Vim/Neovim configs are kept for reference but are not applied by default.

 ---